 This test compares the blood pressure in your ankle with the blood pressure in your arm to see how well your blood is flowing.
 This test can help diagnose P.A.D.

 Echocardiography (echo) uses sound waves to create a moving picture of your heart.
 The test provides information about the size and shape of your heart and how well your heart chambers and valves are working.

-Echo also can identify areas of poor blood flow to the heart, areas of heart muscle that aren't contracting normally, and previous injury to the heart muscle caused by poor blood flow.
+Echo also can identify areas of poor blood flow to the heart, areas of the heart muscle that aren’t contracting normally, and previous injury to the heart muscle caused by poor blood flow.